stevenabrooks/stevenabrooks.github.io/source/_posts/2013-07-07-all-in-the-family.markdown

 comments: true
 categories:
 ---
-After a fantastic weekend at the beach I was talking to my younger brother David over a nice Paleo dinner.
+After a fantastic weekend at the beach I was talking to my younger brother David over a nice Paleo dinner where we absolutely crushed [The Stable](http://thestablerestaurant.com/).
 David is a CS major and on the side develops iPhone applications.
 He has made a few apps with his most popular being ["Never Have I Ever"](https://itunes.apple.com/us/app/never-have-i-ever/id401767832?mt=8) and is currently creating a location based app this summer.

 ![David code 1](/images/nhie1.png) ![David code 1](/images/nhie2.png)